nextflow-io/nextflow/docs/process.rst

 The ``scratch`` directive allows you to execute the process in a temporary folder that is local to the execution node.

-This is useful when your pipeline is launched by using a `grid` executor, because it permits to decrease the NFS overhead by running the pipeline processes in a temporary directory in the local disk of the actual execution node.
+This is useful when your pipeline is launched by using a `grid` executor, because it allows you to decrease the NFS overhead by running the pipeline processes in a temporary directory in the local disk of the actual execution node.
 Only the files declared as output in the process definition will be copied in the pipeline working area.